cbmr-data/esrum-utils/fix_permissions/README.md

 More specifically, by default the script

- - Updates group ownership of files/folders/links to that specified on the command-line
+ - Ensures that all files/folders have the same group ownership
+ - Ensures that the owner and group has read access (optional and optionally other)
+   - For folders this includes setting the executable bit
+ - Inherits group and other permissions from owner permissions
+   - Ensures that only the owner has write access (optionally group)
- - Sets the group-bit (S_ISGID) on folders, so that new files inherit their group from the parent folder
+ - Sets the group-bit (S_ISGID) on folders, so that new files inherit their group from the parent folder (optional)
- - Ensures that only the owner has write access
- - Ensures that only the owner and group has read access

 Note that symlinks are not followed.